Akbar: Taxation

-Military organization
+Military organisation

-Akbar organised his army as well as the nobility by means of a system called the mansabdari.
-Under this system, each officer in the army was assigned a rank (a mansabdar), and assigned a number of cavalry that he had to supply to the imperial army.
+Akbar organised his army and the nobility by means of a system called the mansabdari.
+Under this system, each officer in the army was assigned a rank (a mansabdar) and assigned a number of cavalry, which he was required to supply to the imperial army.
 The mansabdars were divided into 33 classes.
 The top three commanding ranks, ranging from 7,000 to 10,000 troops, were normally reserved for princes.
-Other ranks between 10 and 5,000 were assigned to other members of the nobility.
-The empire's permanent standing army was quite small and the imperial forces mostly consisted of contingents maintained by the mansabdars.
-Persons were normally appointed to a low mansab and then promoted, based on their merit as well as the favour of the emperor.
+Ranks between 10 and 5,000 were assigned to other members of the nobility.
+The empire's permanent standing army was small and the imperial forces mostly consisted of contingents maintained by the mansabdars.
+Persons were normally appointed to a low mansab and then promoted based on merit and the favour of the emperor.
 Each mansabdar was required to maintain a certain number of cavalrymen and twice that number of horses.
 The number of horses was greater because they had to be rested and rapidly replaced in times of war.
-Akbar employed strict measures to ensure that the quality of the armed forces was maintained at a high level; horses were regularly inspected and only Arabian horses were normally employed.
-The mansabdars were remunerated well for their services and constituted the highest paid military service in the world at the time.
+Akbar employed strict measures to ensure that the quality of the armed forces was maintained at a high level; horses were regularly inspected and usually only Arabian horses were employed.
+The mansabdars were the highest paid military service in the world at the time.

-Capital
+Capitals

 Akbar was a follower of Salim Chishti, a holy man who lived in the region of Sikri near Agra.
-Believing the area to be a lucky one for himself, he had a mosque constructed there for the use of the priest.
-Subsequently, he celebrated the victories over Chittor and Ranthambore by laying the foundations of a new walled capital, 23 mi west of Agra in 1569, which was named Fatehpur ("town of victory") after the conquest of Gujarat in 1573 and subsequently came to be known as Fatehpur Sikri in order to distinguish it from other similarly named towns.
-Palace for Akbar's favorite queen, a huge artificial lake, and sumptuous water-filled courtyards were built there.
-However, the city was soon abandoned and the capital was moved to Lahore in 1585.
-The reason may have been that the water supply in Fatehpur Sikri was insufficient or of poor quality.
-Or, as some historians believe, Akbar had to attend to the northwest areas of his empire and therefore moved his capital northwest.
-Other sources indicate Akbar simply lost interest in the city or realised it was not militarily defensible.
-In 1599, Akbar shifted his capital back to Agra from where he reigned until his death.
+Believing the area to be lucky, Akbar had a mosque constructed there for the use of the priest.
+Subsequently, he celebrated the victories over Chittor and Ranthambore by laying the foundations of a new walled capital, 23 mi west of Agra in 1569, which was named Fatehpur ("Town of Victory") after the conquest of Gujarat in 1573, and subsequently came to be known as Fatehpur Sikri to distinguish it from other similarly named towns.
+The city was soon abandoned and the capital was moved to Lahore in 1585.
+Historians have advanced several reasons for the move, including an insufficient or poor quality water supply at Fatehpur Sikri, Akbar's campaigns in the northwest areas of the Empire or loss of interest.
+In 1599, Akbar moved his capital back to Agra, where he ruled until his death.

+Culture

+Akbar was a patron of the arts and culture.
+He had Sanskrit literature translated and participated in native festivals.
+Akbar established the library of Fatehpur Sikri exclusively for women, and he decreed the establishment of schools for the education of both Muslims and Hindus throughout the realm.
+He also encouraged bookbinding to become a high art.